ju-bar/drprobe_clt/README.md

 * keep up with new code from [JMultiSlice](https://github.com/ju-bar/JMultiSliceLib)
   - investigate if partial C++ code can be used in this project
+* add notes on experimental and undocumented features to the howto files.
 * replace FFTPACK routines by fftwf routines in MSA and test for increased speed
 * add a wrapper tool for applying external transition potentials for EELS and EDX